Four secondary schools for girls, all established by the Good Samaritan Sisters, are celebrating significant milestones in 2013.

 St Mary’s 140th anniversary celebrations were launched during their opening Mass for the school year on February 7.
 On the day, students received a commemorative pin and an anniversary cupcake made in their school colours.

 Throughout 2013, the College will hold a range of anniversary events, including return visits from past students, an open day, a reunion and a special end-of-year Mass.
-[Visit the College website for an outline of all anniversary events].

 Meanwhile, St Margaret Mary’s College, Townsville will launch their year-long schedule of anniversary events with a Mass on Friday February 22, celebrated by Bishop Michael Putney.

 “This date will mark 50 years to the day that St Margaret Mary’s College was officially opened by Bishop Ryan,” said College Principal, Kathy Park.

 “At this time, we will also welcome Good Samaritan Sister, Patricia Fawkner, who will address the students and staff.”